BezrukovAndrej/Top-Trending-Movies/README.md

 - Film description.

 The application consists of:
-1. From the list of films
+1. From the movie list screen
-2. Description of the film
+2. From the screen description of the film

 ## **Used**